spookyGh0st/beatwalls/README.md

 There are also cl options for more advanced user

-``--clearAll`` -> deletes all previous from bw created Walls without creating no walls ``--deleteAllPrevious`` ->  deletes all Walls in the difficulty, and not just the one created by beatwalls.
+``--clearAll`` -> deletes all previous from bw created Walls without creating no walls ``--deleteAllPrevious`` ->  deletes all Walls and notes in the difficulty, and not just the one created by beatwalls before creating walls/bombs.
 ``--noUpdate`` -> dont auto update

 ## other stuff